RyanPlastiq/angular-starter-kit/README.md

-# Browserify and Babel Tutorial
+# Angular Starter Kit
-### This is a simple repo to get going with a nice build system utilizing Browserify and Babel
+### This is a simple repo to get going with a nice Angular build system utilizing Browserify and Babel
 ### Enables you to write in ES6 syntax!

 1. To get Started fork and clone the repo to your local environment.